 There are some vintage points to observe the spectacle of Jaisalmer's sunset.
 When the sun sinks ever lower during the twilight, the afterglow lightens the land, turning the whole city into flamboyant gold.
 This is the moment when the city, also well known as the Golden City, is most true to its sobriquet.

-Tips: you'd be well-advised to take extra heed of the dense traffic in the Fort's narrow alleys.
+Tips: You'd be well-advised to take extra heed of the dense traffic in the Fort's narrow alleys.

 8. Jodhpur Heritage Walking Tour

-As the godforsaken borderland of Thar desert, Jodhpur habours the bluest town across India.
+As the godforsaken borderland of the Thar desert, Jodhpur harbors the bluest town in India.
 On a par with Jaipur's 'City of Rose', this 'Blue Enchantress' is a must-see, where residences have all been painted cerulean.
 This color, previously a byword for the Brahmans, India's highest caste, was used to demonstrate their blue blood.
 Later on, the paint was found mosquito-repelling by other castes and hence became widespread, and residents, eager to follow the trend, have turned the entire old town into a sea of cobalt.

 Walking through the narrow back streets in the old town area is very much like traveling through time: vintage bicycles chugging away, brats horsing around, and artisans at a corner gold shop crafting a quaint bracelet… When you unconsciously saunter atop the acme of the city, a cobalt expanse would heave into sight on a turn, which complements the gold of Meherangarh Fort and thickens the mysterious charm.